-Designed for working nurses with busy schedules, our online Master of Nursing (MSN) programs enable you to pursue your professional goals on your own time.
+The Master of Science in Nursing Nurse-Midwifery online program is designed for working nurses with busy schedules, our online Master of Nursing (MSN) programs enable you to pursue your professional goals on your own time.
 Earn your graduate degree without forfeiting your current position.
-Courses can be completed on a full- or part-time schedule often in as little as one year.
+Courses can be completed on a full- or part-time schedule.

-Minimum cumulative grade point average of 3.0 on a 4.0 scale for the last degree earned.
+Overall minimum BSN GPA of 3.0 on a 4.0 scale.
 (A comparable level of achievement is expected for other grading systems.)

 Three letters of reference